tensorlakeai/indexify/docs/docs/usecases/pdf_extraction.md

 We've made it incredibly easy to integrate Indexify into your workflow.
 Get ready to supercharge your document processing capabilities! 🔋

-1. Start the Indexify Server and Extraction Policies:
+1. Start the Indexify Server:
    ```bash
    curl https://tensorlake.ai | sh
    ./indexify server -d